Our Technology

 Gel Stability

-Stable 72 hr after melting
+Stable 72 hr after cooking

 Transparency